-In the Business Model Canvas, Key Resources are the things you need to deliver your value proposition to your customer segment.
-If you are a coffee shop, then coffee is going to be a key resource!
-You need to look at it from different angles though—what resources do you need to support your channels or to manage your revenue?
+When filling out the Business Model Canvas, the Key Resources section indicates the things you need to deliver your value proposition to your customer segment.
+For instance, if you own a coffee shop, then coffee is obviously going to be a key resource!
+However, you need to look at your key resources from different angles—what are all of the resources you need need to support your channels or to manage your revenue?

-Key Resources are the things that you need to manage directly in house.
-If you are working with a Key Partner who is shipping product, then a Key Resource may be the technology and the people you’re using to make sure orders get to the Key Partner and back.
-To learn what resources are key, ask yourself: What is it that I must do in our office to make the other pieces of the business work?
-It could be technology, it could be accounting.
+Key resources are managed in house.
+If you are working with a Key Partner who ships your products, then a Key Resource may be the technology and the employees you need to ensure orders flow between your company and the Key Partner.
+To learn what resources are key, ask yourself: What do I need in our office to make the other pieces of the business work?
+It could be technology; it could be accounting.
 Key Resources can be physical, intellectual, human, financial and relational.
-It just depends on your business.
+It all depends on your business model!

 Another way to run a business is to be horizontally integrated.
-I was in New York once and I saw this massive front end excavators.
-I mean it was a monster.
-And at the top of this huge machine was a man, comparatively tiny, controlling the whole operation.
+Horizontal integration is when a business acquires another business that’s operating in the same industry.
+During one trip to New York, I saw a massive front-end excavator doing construction.
+I mean it was a monster!
+At the top of this huge machine was a man, comparatively tiny, who controlled the whole operation.
 That is a perfect picture of horizontal integration.
-A company can have a few Key Resources that run a huge operation.
-They manage from their office, performing Key Activities utilizing their Key Resources—and everything else they contract out to Key Partners.
-Now you’ve got somebody over here manufacturing, while someone over there is selling.
+A company can run a large operation with a few key resources.
+In this case, the key resource would be the tractor and the construction worker.
+Though the construction company didn’t ‘own’ the employee, they ‘horizontally’ partnered with him and bought his labor.
+They manage they work from their office, performing Key Activities utilizing their Key Resources.
+Then, they contract additional activities out to Key Partners.
+Someone manufactures while another sells.

-So the Key Resources could be everything you’re vertically integrated to do, or it could be the few things you need to be horizontally integrated.
-And as you scale, your Key Resources will possibly change and evolve.
-Your Key Resources typically support your Key Activities and all of that typically works with your Key Partners to supply your Value Proposition.
+So, the Key Resources could be everything you need for vertical integration, or they could be the few things you need to be horizontally integrated.
+And as you scale, your resources will possibly change and evolve.
+Your Key Resources typically support your Key Activities, and all of that typically works with your Key Partners to supply your Value Proposition.

-And remember: resources drive costs, so they must be managed.
+- Drive costs, so they must be managed!